triciaosi/python-challenge/README.md

 Python analysis of bank and polling data

 ## PyBank Instructions
-In this challenge, I was told to create a Python script to analyze the financial records of my company.
-I was given a set of financial data called budget_data.csv.
+In the first part of the challenge, I was told to create a Python script to analyze the financial records of my company.
+I was given a set of financial data called budget_data.csv, which is under the Resource folder in my Pybank folder.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

-I created a Python script that analyzed the records to calculate each of the following:
+I created a Python script that analyzed the records and calculated each of the following:

 * The total number of months included in the dataset